smasonmalik/Bank_tech_test/README.md

 A client can withdraw a sum of money from their account and the amount be debited and balance updated

-When depositing money the date of the transaction should be logged
+When depositing money the date of the transaction should be recordeds

 A client should be able to print their bank statement, seeing the date of each transaction, crdit/debit amount of the transaction and balance after transaction.
-Formateting of columns should be as per the below
+Formatting of columns should be as per the below

 date || credit || debit || balance